-Sr. No. Activities Learning Hours
+Sr. No. Activities Hours

 1 Quizzes 2

 2 Assignments 3

 3 Class room tests 3

 4 Group discussion 3

 5 Game/ Role plays /Competitions 3

 6 Case Study/Application oriented problem solving 3

-Name of the Program: Master of Commerce (M.Com) Name of the Course: FINANCIAL DERIVATIVES Course Credits No. of Hours per Week Total No. of Teaching Hours 2 Credits 2 Hrs 30 Hrs
+Name of the Program: Master of Commerce (M.Com) Name of the Course: FINANCIAL DERIVATIVES Course Code :ELF08 Course Code :ELF08 Course Credits urse Credits No. of Hours per Week Total No. of Teaching H 2 Credits 2 Hrs 30 Hrs

-- To understand the students about the concept of Derivatives and its types - > To acquaint the knowledge of Options and Futures - > To know about Hedging and the development position of Derivatives in India
+- > To understand the students about the concept of Derivatives and its types - > To acquaint the knowledge of Options and Futures - > To know about Hedging and the development position of Derivatives in India

 Financial Derivatives: Definition - Features - Types - Basic Financial Derivatives - History of derivatives - origin of derivatives in India - classification of derivatives.
 Financial Derivatives Market in India - Evolution of Derivatives Markets in India - Recommendations of L.C.
-Gupta Committee - Categories of Derivatives traded in India - Derivatives trading in NSE / BSE - Emerging structure of Derivatives Market in India
+Gupta Committee - Categories of Derivatives traded in India - Derivatives trading in NSE / BSE - Emerging structure of Derivatives Marketin India